Skip to content ↓

 We understand that unfortunately some learners have medical conditions that will have an on-going impact on their attendance.
 As a setting, we will try to ensure that we facilitate any needs for each child.
 Please ensure that you share all medical conditions and appointments with us so that we can support in the best way we can.
 An individual health plan will be drawn up for any pupil who has regular medication.

 For safety reasons, no learners should bring medicines or tablets to school in their school bag.
 Any medicine brought into school, must be given in directly to the Front Office, where it will be securely stored.
-Only medicines with prescription labels, clearly stating the pupils’ name and dosage will be administered in line with our Medicines in Schools Policy.
-As a setting under our Medicines in Schools Policy, we are only able to administer prescribed medicine where 4 doses a day are required.
+Only medicines with prescription labels, clearly stating the pupils’ name and dosage will be administered in line with our Supporting Learners with Medical Conditions Policy.
+As a setting under our Supporting Learners with Medical Conditions Policy, we are only able to administer prescribed medicine.
+As a setting we will administer where 3 or 4 doses a day are required.
 However, parents will need to complete and sign a form giving permission for this to happen.

-Learners who have sickness and diarrhea are required for remain absent from the Academy for 48 hours after their last bout for infection control purposes.
+Learners who have vomiting and diarrhoea are required for remain absent from the Academy for 48 hours after their last bout for infection control purposes.

 Holidays during term time